ZakAP/Pokedex/README.md

 <h1 align="center" >Pokedex</h1>

 <blockquote align="center">
-   A pokedex project using the PokéAp
+   An interface for viewing information about pokemons using the pokeAPI
 </blockquote>

 <p align="center">